 Where to stay: Fort Wayne’s new boutique hotel — The Bradley, which was created in partnership between Vera Bradley co-founder, Barbara Bradley Baekgaard, and Provenance Hotels.

-3. Franklin, Tennessee
+4. Franklin, Tennessee

-Just a half hour south of Nashville lies the cutest little downtown with a great American Main Street that is listed on the National Register of Historic Places.
+Just a half-hour south of Nashville lies the cutest little downtown with a great American Main Street that is listed on the National Register of Historic Places.
 There is a reason the town has appeared in so many Hallmark movies!
-In downtown Franklin, you will find unique shops, restaurants, antiques stores, entertainment, and the arts.
+In downtown Franklin, you will find unique shops, restaurants, antique stores, entertainment, and the arts.
 It is also a great spot to explore Civil War history or take some tasting tours at local distilleries on a day trip along the Masters & Makers Trail.

 If you want to stay active, try paddle boarding on the Harpeth River, bike out to Leiper’s Fork, or challenge yourself at the SOAR Adventure Park.
 Nearby you can also explore sections of the Natchez Trace Parkway, a 444-mile “All American” national scenic byway, which follows the course of the ancient trace traveled for centuries by tradesmen and Native Americans from Natchez, Mississippi to Nashville, Tennessee.

-Where to stay: The Harpeth Franklin Downtown, a Curio Collection by Hilton property, just steps away from Main Street.
+Where to stay: The Harpeth Franklin Downtown, a Curio Collection by Hilton property, which is just steps away from Main Street.

 5. El Paso, Texas

-El Paso, Texas is one of those unexpected spots for a girls getaway.
+El Paso, Texas is one of those unexpected spots for a girls’ getaway.
 I visited with my friend Kim a few years ago and it was great because she was coming from the West Coast and I was from the East Coast, so we got to meet somewhat in the middle and experience something new.
 It was a fun mix of adventure, eating, drinking, and shopping in the American Southwest.

 We also explored downtown and had fun with our Instagram poses in front of the many murals.
 I developed a fondness for all things green chili, while we slugged down margaritas the size of our heads and steaks the size of a platter.
 Don’t worry, we worked some of it off hiking in Franklin Mountain State Park (even did a little spelunking!) and off-roading at Red Sands, where I learned I’m terrible at driving an ATV.
 To chill out, we popped into nearby New Mexico for some wine tasting at local wineries.

-Where to stay: Hotel Indigo was perfect for a girls trip with a rooftop pool and bar and lots of local flair.
+Where to stay: Hotel Indigo was perfect for a girl’s trip with a rooftop pool and bar and lots of local flair.

-5. Buffalo, New York
+6. Buffalo, New York

 If you love a destination with a great urban transformation story, it is time to check out Buffalo, New York.
 In recent years, Buffalo has redeveloped its waterfront and revitalized neighborhoods with over $1 billion in new investment.
-History lovers can explore the robust history of this region, from its original Senecan inhabitants, to its time as the Gateway to the West on the Eerie Canal, to its critical role in the Underground Railroad.
-Once a home to many wealthy industrialists, the city has a number of Frank Lloyd Wright homes and restored architecture.
+History lovers can explore the robust history of this region, from its original Senecan inhabitants to its time as the Gateway to the West on the Eerie Canal, to its critical role in the Underground Railroad.
+Once home to many wealthy industrialists, the city has a number of Frank Lloyd Wright homes and restored architecture.

 What may really surprise you is the city’s rising prominence as a foodie destination.
 Famous for the spicy wings first introduced at the Anchor Bar, there are many other “must eat” foods in Buffalo, from sponge candy to beef on weck sandwiches.
-Follow the many food trails, experience the international flavors brought to the city from immigrants from Southeast Asia and Africa, and check out some of the city’s burgeoning craft beer purveyors.
+Follow the many food trails, experience the international flavors brought to the city by immigrants from Southeast Asia and Africa, and check out some of the city’s burgeoning craft beer purveyors.
 Read about my recent girls trip to Buffalo!

 Where to stay: Hotel at the Lafayette is a boutique hotel built in 1904.
-This landmark French Renaissance-style hotel was designed by Louise Blanchard Bethune, the first American female architect, making it perfect for a girls weekend.
+This landmark French Renaissance-style hotel was designed by Louise Blanchard Bethune, the first American female architect, making it perfect for a girls’ weekend.

-6. Oceanside, California
+7. Oceanside, California

 If you are looking for a SoCal beach getaway, skip the tourist spots and head to Oceanside.
 Located between LA and San Diego, you can even access Oceanside on the Amtrak Pacific Surfliner train for a car-free trip.
-This beach town has a laid-back vibe with gorgeous beaches, a historic wooden pier, quaint New England-style harbor, and charming bungalow neighborhoods.
+This beach town has a laid-back vibe with gorgeous beaches, a historic wooden pier, a quaint New England-style harbor, and charming bungalow neighborhoods.

 You can explore surf culture at the California Surf Museum, or take a surf lesson and catch some waves yourselves.
 O’side (as locals affectionately call it), is a perfect spot for outdoor adventures from paddle boarding and biking to bucket list activities like sky diving and helicopter tours.
 Movie fans will get a kick out of seeing the Top Gun house, while shopping aficionados will enjoy strolling through The Rising Co., a fun makers space/co-op with several noteworthy local artisans such as Rais Case, which makes handmade leather goods.

-7. Outer Banks, North Carolina
+8. Outer Banks, North Carolina

 Seafood fans can explore the newly-launched North Carolina Oyster Trail, and then stop at a few of the local breweries.
 A visit to Roanoke will take you back to America’s earliest colonial history, and a climb to the top of America’s tallest brick lighthouse in Cape Hatteras will make a perfect photo opp to remember your trip.